-Aida Mahmudova is an Azerbaijani artist and founder of YARAT Contemporary Art Space in Baku.
-She holds a BA in Fine Art from Central Saint Martin’s College of Art and Design.
-Her work has been exhibited internationally and uses a variety of techniques and media.
-Despite a varied practice, the artist’s main focus remains her exploration of material as a tool for experimenting with and navigating the world she inhabits.
+Mahmudova is an Azerbaijani artist and Founder of YARAT Contemporary Art Centre offering local and international support for young artists.
+Opened in Baku in 2011, YARAT now operates three exhibition spaces across the city, with an artist led programme of residencies and events.
+She holds a BA in Fine Art from Central Saint Martin’s College of Art and Design, and her work has been exhibited internationally and uses a variety of techniques and media.